BX-Coding/patch-ide/index.md

 # Want to join?

-Reach out to info@bxcoding.org!
-We welcome all collaborators
+Reach out to developer@bxcoding.org!
+We welcome all collaborators!